 Colocation data centers offer power redundancy through a combination of multiple power grids, backup generators, and battery backup systems.

 Colocation allows you to expand your infrastructure to fit the needs of your company’s growth without having to take on capital expenditures.
 If your company grows, your infrastructure can expand to support it quickly and with less investment.

 A step toward cloud migration

-If your company is looking at cloud computing in the near future, colocation provides a smooth transition to the cloud using migration tools that will allow you to easily transfer your data into a cloud platform.
+If your company is looking at cloud computing soon, colocation provides a smooth transition to the cloud using migration tools that will allow you to transfer your data into a cloud platform quickly.

-Anything can happen from hardware failure, required software installation and/or updates that require you to be able to have access to your machine(s) at all hours of the day.
+Anything can happen from hardware failure, required software installation, and/or updates that need you to be able to have access to your machine(s) at all hours of the day.
 Data centers provide 24/7 access to your colocated machines.
-Some colocation providers also provide remote hands when you are unavailable.
-This allows you to call your provder and have someone on-site assist you.
-Some providers may charge for this extra service and some may include remote-hands at no charge.
+Some colocation providers also offer remote hands when you are unavailable.
+This allows you to call your provider and have someone on-site assist you.
+Some providers may charge for this extra service, and some may include remote-hands at no charge.